 Research Data Management

 RDM is the organization, storage, preservation, and sharing of data collected and used in a research project.
-CATS is working with the Libraries to develop a collaborative RDM policy and infrastructure.
-Stay tuned…
+CATS is working with the Grants office and the Libraries to develop a collaborative RDM policy and support infrastructure.
+Stay tuned… In the meantime checkout Smith Scholar Works

 General Data Storage